triton-inference-server/server/docs/model_analyzer.rst

 Model Analyzer
 --------------

-The Triton Model Analyzer is a tool that uses :ref:`perf\_client
+The Triton Model Analyzer is a tool that uses :ref:`perf\_analyzer
-<section-perf-client>` to apply load to your model while measure GPU
+<section-perf-analyzer>` to apply load to your model while measure GPU
 memory and compute utilization.
 The Model Analyzer is specifically useful for characterizing the GPU memory requirements for your model under different batching and model instance configurations.
 Once you